 Expats doing business in Romania are often attracted by its large domestic market, its young and educated workforce, and its prominent position in Eastern Europe.
-Functioning for many businesses as a gateway to the Balkans, the country is expected to continue growing at a steady pace.
+Functioning for many companies as a gateway to the Balkans, the country is expected to continue growing at a steady pace.

 Fast facts